cdcai/TowerScout-Enterprise/tsdb/README.md

 * Open a pull request with a clear description of the changes you've made and how they contribute to the project.

+### Directories
+* **development**: A directory for notebooks used to develop.
+This directory is not maintained for long periods of time and is only provided as a convenience.
+You **SHOULD NOT** submit code in this directory for your PR's.
+These notebooks can be **converted** into **actual** examples if you want to keep a history

+* **examples**: A directory for example usage of functions or classes you've created.
+These notebooks should include markdown and comments to outline what you're doing and why you're doing it.
+Examples should be written for someone with Python development experience, but possibly not PySpark.

+* **src**: This directory is packaged and installed onto TowerScout Databricks clusters.
+If you want your code available in these environments, it goes here as code files.

+* **tests**: Unit tests for code in the `src` directory

+* **workflows**: Directory for notebooks and YAML/JSON workflow files.
+Notebooks in this directory **should only** contain orchestration logic.

 ## Gotchas

 ### MLFlow RESOURCE_DOES_NOT_EXIST